 The larger the screen openings the greater the possibility of getting all the peanuts into the tank, however, this also increases the potential of foreign material being put into the tank.
 Therefore a balance must be found to give optimum performance.
+The two handles allow different settings for the front and rear sections of screens.
+This allows greater flexibility in fine-tuning screen setting for cleanest samples.
 Located at the rear of the chaffer is an adjustable tailboard.
 It's purpose is to retain lighter peanuts which do a lot of bouncing before falling through the chaffer.
 The tail board is normally set in an upward position.
 This should be lowered if high amounts of foreign material are found in the peanuts.
-See Figure 16.
+See Figure 20.